HACC2018/Mea-Kanu/README.md

 ## Introduction

 The application is trained to accurately identify 100 different plant species found around the island.
+We chose an initial dataset that includes about 90% invasive and 10% native species.
+The reason being that we wanted to the ratio that appears in many low-lying areas of Hawaiʻi.
+To make a difference, we would need to know what species are doing harm as well as identifying which species need protection.

 In order to train the neural network, 4500 images were collected from various sources and compiled into a file system.
 The folders were then analyzed over the course of a week using segmentation.
 The resulting product is a highly accurate, fast, and responsive application.

 The plant identification script is currently loaded onto a local HTTP python server.
 The app was originally planned to be hosted on a cloud based server, but the neural network is a large file (~130 Mb), and we did not want to incur hosting costs.
 Future plans include moving the entire Mea Kanu architecture into the cloud, specifically Amazon Web Services.

 On the front end the Application uses Nativescript with Vue.
 This allows our application to be transpiled into working Android and iOS applications.

-Mea Kanu translates from Hawaiian as Plant

 ## Installation

+##Running on smart phone:

+  Mea Kanu is available for download on the Google Play store at the moment.
+It will be available on the App Store in the future.

 ### Running the server locally: